heiditoews/ENSF409-Final-Project/README.md

 Make sure to include the mySQL-connector, JUnit, and hamcrest jar files in your command when compiling and running the program; these jar files are stored inside the lib folder.

-The unit tests should be compiled and run, and the database should match the one created by the inventory.sql file.
+The unit tests are in SystemTest.java should be compiled and run.
+The database should match the one created by the inventory.sql file.